Rambus: Patent lawsuits

-In 2000, Rambus began filing lawsuits against the largest memory manufacturers, claiming that they owned SDRAM and DDR technology.
+In 2000, Rambus began filing lawsuits against the largest memory manufacturers, claiming that it owned SDRAM and DDR technology.
 Seven manufacturers, including Samsung, quickly settled with Rambus and agreed to pay royalties on SDRAM and DDR memory.
 In May 2001, Rambus was found guilty of fraud for having claimed that it owned SDRAM and DDR technology, and all infringement claims against memory manufacturers were dismissed.
 In January 2003, the CAFC overturned the fraud verdict of the jury trial in Virginia under Judge Payne, issued a new claims construction, and remanded the case back to Virginia for re-trial on infringement.
 In October 2003, the U.S. Supreme Court refused to hear the case.
 Thus, the case returned to Virginia per the CAFC ruling.

 In January 2005, Rambus filed four more lawsuits against memory chip makers Hynix Semiconductor, Nanya Technology, Inotera Memories and Infineon Technology claiming that DDR2, GDDR2 and GDDR3 chips contain Rambus technology.
 In March 2005, when Rambus was accused of shredding key documents prior to court hearings, the judge agreed and dismissed Rambus's case against Infineon.
 This led Rambus to negotiate a settlement with Infineon, which agreed to pay Rambus quarterly license fees of $5.9 million and in return, both companies ceased all litigation against each other.
 The agreement ran from November 2005 to November 2007.
 After this date, if Rambus had enough remaining agreements in place, Infineon could make extra payments up to $100 million.
 In June 2005, Rambus also sued one of its strongest proponents, Samsung, the world's largest memory manufacturer, and terminated Samsung's license.
 Samsung had promoted Rambus's RDRAM and currently remains a licensee of Rambus's XDR memory.

 In February 2006, Micron Technology sued Rambus, alleging that Rambus had violated RICO and deliberately harmed Micron.
 On April 29, 2008, the Court of Appeals for the Federal Circuit issued a ruling vacating the order of the U.S. District Court for the Eastern District of Virginia, saying the case with Samsung should be dismissed, saying Judge Robert E. Payne's findings critical of Rambus, were on a case that had already been settled, and thus had no legal standing.